Blah029/ee356-project/README.md

   - Completion: 26th Dec 2022 - 15th Jan 2023
   - Product deployment: 16th-22nd Jan 2023
 </br></br>
+- altium_pcb
+  - Altium project for the main circuit board
 - arduino_main
   - Arduino code for the project
+- fritzing_diagrams
+  - Circuit diagrams of components done in Fritzing -fusion_enclosure
+  - 3D model of the enclosure done in Fusion 360
 - proteus_simulation
   - Simulation of the project done in Proteus
-- fritzing_diagrams
-  - Circuit diagrams of components done in Fritzing